bestwebsoft/kingdom-wordpress-theme/readme.txt

 * NEW: Ability to use the theme in your site.

 == Upgrade Notice ==

+= v1.5 =
+We updated all functionality for wordpress 3.9.1.
+Edit css styles for select elements.

 = v1.4 =
 We updated all functionality for wordpress 3.9.
 Moved JS for IE from header.php to function.php.
 Renamed Wordpress by WordPress in all strings.
 Added kingdom.pot.